 In July 2021, BharatPe made news for the benefits it was providing to new hires.
 For those joining the company’s product and engineering teams, there were supercars, racing bikes, flashy gadgets, vacations to Dubai, and early appraisals on the table.
 Do you honestly believe that simply providing employees with lucrative deals will help up your game?
-After seeing what’s going on today, we’re confident you want to revolutionize the way you handle your rewards in much better methods.
+After seeing what’s going on today, we’re confident you want to revolutionize the way you handle your rewards with much better methods.

 1. Select a motivating compensation model

 Incentive Management can go beyond financial awards.
 You must ensure that your remuneration type and structure are equal and accessible to all employees.
 It should be thrilling.
-Stock prizes, flexible working alternatives, transferable points for vacations or presents, Learning & development opportunities, workplace bonuses, and donations in the employee’s name are all ways to manage increments.
-Time and Experience related benefits such as paid meals and time-off are more preferred to employees, whereas trophies, free corporate items, and company-wide appreciation emails are least preferred.
+Stock prices, flexible working alternatives, transferable points for vacations or presents, Learning & development opportunities, workplace bonuses, and donations in the employee’s name are all ways to manage increments.
+Time and Experience related benefits such as paid meals and time off are more preferred to employees, whereas trophies, free corporate items, and company-wide appreciation emails are least preferred.
 Of course, each team has its own set of values, so consider polling your staff to discover what they want before making assumptions.

 Technology is playing a significant role in altering the way you manage incentives.
 Consider a system that allows you to be self-sufficient, keep a small staff, and improve transparency and salesforce engagement.
 Isn’t it going to transform everything?
 You require a system with built-in IC intelligence and an easy-to-use business process.
 It must allow for end-to-end process automation and the management of ongoing operations with the press of a button.
 Aurochs, for example, has a full quality assurance architecture as well as integrated operational procedures.
-Approvals, multi-device enabled reporting and dashboards, plan simulation and comparisons are all the features that you need to up your game.
+Approvals, multi-device enabled reporting and dashboards, plan simulation, and comparisons are all the features that you need to up your game.

 3. Ensure continued professional development

-Typically, assisting the team in adapting to business change includes some kind of training or other educational component.
+Typically, assisting the team in adapting to business change includes some kind of training or other educational components.
 At first look, this may appear to be an anti-reward, but offering to place a high-performing employee on a training course that will assist advance their career is a reward that most people will enjoy.
 When you invest in your employees’ careers, it matters to them, most of the time more than monetary incentives and they will stay with you for the long run.
 In exchange, your organization benefits from the fresh information and experiences that workers bring to the table, providing for greater internal advancement prospects.